 A: Not cool delegate!
 Even though SRMUN is the largest event in the hotel this weekend, there are still many guests who are not part of the conference.
-This (totally gorgeous and amazing new hotel) is located in a prime Atlanta area and is completely booked, not just with SRMUN, but with many other professionals in the city with early workdays.
+This (totally gorgeous and amazing hotel) is located in a prime Atlanta area and is completely booked, not just with SRMUN, but with many other professionals in the city with early workdays.
 Let's respect these guests who are not cool enough to be at SRMUN.
-We understand you will still have energy and want to caucus or work which is why the ENTIRE Capitol and Georgia Hall PreFunction area on Level one are available to us for the weekend, feel free to use it!
+We understand you will still have energy after conference hours and want to caucus or work which is why the lobby is a prime area to use as it is available to us for the weekend, feel free to use it!